What Is Suede?

 Suede is sanded to give it a velvet type finish.
 Nubuck which looks similar to suede is finished finer, the suede fibres are much coarser.

 It’s not just Ferraris that come with suede steering wheels, many vehicles come with suede steering wheels.
-From Ferrari to Honda and BMW to mention just a few.
+From Ferrari to Honda and BMW to mention just a few, But people do also get mistaken as a lot come with alcantara, this is not a leather its a synthetic man made material.

-As well as steering wheels, suede is used in others areas in vehicles as well like roof linings in luxury vehicles.
+As well as steering wheels, this type of leather is used in others areas in vehicles as well like roof linings in luxury vehicles.

 What Gives Suede and Nubuck That Distinctive, Touch, Look & Feel?